-- 5.16 An invitation to tender may range from a letter, to a full ITT that will contain the following set of documents: - Covering Letter; - Instructions for Tendering advice on the criteria on which the contract will be awarded and the format of response required; - Form of Tender: - The Specification information of evidence required in the bid to illustrate a supplier's ability to provide the goods / services required; - Tender Evaluation Criteria; - 5.17 SOSE Standard Conditions of Contract are appropriate for the majority of goods and services, and model contracts will be more appropriate for large construction projects.
-If additional or special conditions of contract are required, then appropriate legal advice should be sought through the Procurement team. - 5.18 The tender evaluation criteria are normally a general indication of the criteria to be applied.
+- 5.16 An invitation to tender may range from a letter to a full ITT that will contain the following set of documents: - Covering Letter - Instructions for Tendering advice on the criteria on which the contract will be awarded and the format of response required - Form of Tender - The Specification information of evidence required in the bid to illustrate a supplier's ability to provide the goods / services required - Tender Evaluation Criteria - SOSE Standard Terms and Conditions of Contract; Pricing Schedule - 5.17 SOSE Standard Conditions of Contract are appropriate for the majority of goods and services, and model contracts will be more appropriate for large construction projects.
+If additional or special conditions of contract are required, then appropriate legal advice should be sought through the Procurement team.

+5.18 The tender evaluation criteria are normally a general indication of the criteria to be applied.
 In some cases, it may include the full evaluation criteria with weightings, however care should be taken as this can lead responses, rather than facilitating comparison between tenderers.